CodeNextAdmin/iOS-Part-1-Oak-2024/README.md

-# iOS Part 1 - Oakland Winter 2024
+# iOS Part 1
 Welcome, Code Next students!
-This course is an introduction to the Swift Programming language.
+This course is an introduction to the Swift Programming language and to the XCode ecosystem.
+This course is the first in a 3 part sequence.